The Complete Guide to Hiking Kinsa Cocha Three Lakes | Pisac, Peru

 How Difficult Is The Hike Around Laguna Kinsa Cocha?

-The hardest thing about Laguna Kinsa Cocha will be the altitude.
-A couple of us struggled lightly with the altitude, but not the hike itself.
-The hike does have several uphill inclines, but for the most part, it is a relatively flat hike.
+The hardest thing about Laguna Kinsa Cocha will be the altitude, reaching around 4,000 meters above sea level at its highest points.
+A couple of us struggled lightly with the altitude, but not the terrain or difficulty of the hike itself.
+The Kinsa Cocha hike does have its fair share of uphill stretches, but for the most part, the trail is a relatively flat one.
 It alternates between uphill and downhill quite frequently.
-The terrain can get muddy and swampy, especially so in the rainy season when we went.
-The only real obstacles you face are the piles of alpaca poop.
+It is a gentle undulation, though, rather than a frustrating roller coaster of unnecessary ups and downs.
+The only real obstacles you’ll face on the trail are the piles of alpaca poop.

 If you go at a quick pace, you can finish the loop around the laguna in less than two hours.
-However, there’s no need to rush.
-There is so much to explore and you will never get tired of the landscapes.
-You’ll run into plenty of beautiful viewpoints that you’ll want to park your booty at for at least a few minutes.
+There is no need to rush, though.
+There is so much to explore and you will never get tired of the ever-changing landscapes.
+You will undoubtedly run into plenty of beautiful viewpoints that you’ll want to park your booty at for at least a few minutes.
 And if you thought that after months and months in Peru that I wouldn’t still stop to gawk at every cute alpaca I see, then you thought wrong.

 If you are well-adjusted to the altitude, then this hike can easily be done.
 Even if you struggle slightly with the altitude, this hike is nowhere near as difficult as something like Rainbow Mountain.
 If you need a way to stretch your legs after relaxing too hard in Pisac, then Laguna Kinsa Cocha is an excellent choice.